If you want more like this… Please like it.

 Hi Lynn.
 Yes, I am so glad to know what my night terrors were caused by.
 Unfortunately, the night terrors are only an external manifestation of the inflammation that is happening inside.
 Regardless of the intensity of the external symptoms, if anyone is symptomatic, no matter how minor, they need to be careful and committed to not eating gluten.
 The real health concern is the internal effects from gluten, even more so than the external symptoms.
 Often we don’t strongly notice the autoimmune effects with the body attacking itself, thinking its fighting gluten.
 I know that I’m not very aware of my immune system being upregulated and attacking/destroying my thyroid every time I get just a little cross-contamination.
 And that attack can last up to 5 months!!!!
 So scary.
 There are a lot of other scary internal effects that may be happening that elicit no obvious external symptoms such as the body not fighting mutated cells (e.g. cancer) because it’s too busy fighting gluten; osteoporosis, anemia and more.
 I wish that night terrors were it, but they are only the tip of the iceberg.
 But I’m luckier than some that have no obvious external manifestations of the intolerance.
 At least I know when I’ve received gluten cross-contamination and my body is under attack, my immune system is up-regluated and I am inflamed.
 Most gluten intolerance is asymptomatic!

-Yes, I just stopped eating gluten (on a recommendation from Angela Minelli – Thank you Angela! – and I am definitely the better for it.
+Yes, I just stopped eating gluten and I am definitely the better for it.
 It’s amazing how may people are sensitive to what passes for wheat in this age of industrial farming.

 So true.
 How has it improved your life Caitriona?